Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### would-you-wordle - 250 pts <a name="would-you-wordle"></a>

-**Provided:** Someone left this secret text string and unfinished Wordle.
+**Challenge Description:** Someone left this secret text string and unfinished Wordle.
 Can you put them together to get the flag? pUpPHg3KfB15MG2KGtQQMDEECPOF8oa3VA==

 **Hint:** Ron's Code